60 Second Lemon Law Assessment™

 In any legal claim, the person bringing the lawsuit has the “burden of proof.”
 This means it’s up to you to provide evidence that your vehicle is a lemon according to your state’s laws.
 It’s not enough to simply state that your car has problems.
 You must prove that the defect is substantial, that you gave the manufacturer a reasonable number of attempts to fix it, and that they failed to do so.
 This requires meticulous documentation, including every repair order, email, and phone call.
 Failing to meet this burden of proof is one of the most common reasons a case might not succeed, which is why organizing your evidence is a critical first step.

 Car defect cases often get into the weeds of complex mechanical and technical issues.
 The manufacturer’s legal team may bring in their own engineers and mechanics as expert witnesses to argue that the problem is minor, caused by you, or doesn’t actually exist.
 To counter this, you need to present your own compelling evidence.
 This can involve getting an opinion from an independent mechanic or even hiring an automotive expert to inspect the vehicle and testify on your behalf.
-An experienced attorney knows how to translate confusing technical jargon into a clear, persuasive argument that a judge or jury can easily understand, and our firm has a long history of successful cases built on solid evidence.
+An experienced attorney knows how to translate confusing technical jargon into a clear, persuasive argument that a judge or jury can easily understand.

 When you’re dealing with a defective car, time is not on your side.
 There are strict deadlines for taking legal action against a manufacturer, and missing them could mean losing your right to compensation entirely.
 These time limits depend on your location, the type of legal claim you’re making, and the details of your vehicle’s warranty.

 Think of it as a legal countdown clock.
-The moment you realize your car has a serious problem, that clock starts ticking.
+The moment you take delivery of your car, that clock starts ticking.
 The most important deadline is called the statute of limitations, which is a law that sets the maximum time you have to file a lawsuit.
 However, your warranty also has its own time constraints you need to follow.
 Understanding these different timelines is the first step in protecting your rights and holding the car company accountable.
 It’s crucial to act quickly, document everything, and figure out which deadlines apply to your specific situation.

 Every state has a law called a “statute of limitations,” which is just a formal way of saying there’s a deadline for filing a lawsuit.
 If you miss this window, you unfortunately lose your legal right to sue, no matter how strong your case is.
 The exact deadline varies depending on the state you live in and the type of claim you’re filing (for example, a personal injury claim has a different timeline than a breach of contract claim).
 For many issues related to defective products, this period can be just a few years from the date the problem occurred or was discovered.
 It’s essential to check your state’s specific Lemon Laws to know exactly how much time you have.

 What if you don’t discover the defect until years after you bought the car?
 In some cases, the law provides an exception.
 This is often called the “discovery rule,” where the legal clock doesn’t start ticking until the day you actually find the problem (or reasonably should have found it).
 This can be especially helpful for defects that are hidden deep within the engine or electronic systems.
-Furthermore, if a dealer intentionally misled you or committed fraud, different timelines might apply.
+Furthermore, if a dealer violated consumer protection laws or breached warranty obligations, different timelines might apply.
 These situations can create complex legal questions, so it’s important to understand how these exceptions could affect your case.
 You can find answers to many common questions in our Lemon Law FAQs.

 Separate from the state’s statute of limitations are the time limits outlined in your vehicle’s warranty.
 Most Lemon Law claims require you to give the manufacturer a reasonable number of chances to fix the defect while the car is still under its original warranty.
 If you wait until the warranty expires to report the problem, you might lose your eligibility for a Lemon Law case.
 This is why it’s so important to take your car to the dealership for repairs as soon as you notice an issue and to keep every single piece of paperwork.
 In addition to state laws, certain federal laws also provide protections related to warranties, giving you another layer of consumer rights.